IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Ringley, Lyell (scholarly agent)??
 - fight some cultists, reward w info
 	- either Quercus or some other cultist has a Bridgewater campus map, with the location of ISEC circled
-	- Quercus has jotted some sheet music - short tune, password to the dungeon
 - ==lowkey make this shorter. skip the fight?==

 ## The Dungeon